-About Time for Lyme is a UK-based charity raising awareness of Lyme disease and other tick-borne diseases.
+About Time for Lyme is a UK charity raising awareness of Lyme disease and other tick-borne diseases.

 Why it matters

-About Time for Lyme is proud to be working closely with Vis-a-Vis Symposiums, a charity which focuses on improving understanding of tick-borne diseases, both among the general public and, particularly, among medical professionals.
-They do this primarily by holding symposiums which bring together medical and veterinary professionals with the leading global expertise in vector-borne diseases.
-Together we are working towards better awareness and understanding of the problem at all levels, in order to reduce the incidence of people developing serious health problems from tick-borne diseases.
+About Time for Lyme is proud to be working closely with Vis-a-Vis Symposiums, a charity focussing on improving understanding of tick-borne diseases among medical and veterinary professionals.
+They do this primarily through holding symposiums, which bring together global expertise in vector-borne diseases.
+Together, we are working towards better understanding of tick-borne diseases at all levels, in order to reduce the alarming rate of life-changing complications from tick-borne diseases.

-It is crucial for Lyme disease to be identified and adequately treated as quickly as possibly.
-The About Time for Lyme team are determined to use what they have learnt to help prevent others from enduring years (or even lifetimes) of unnecessary suffering.
+Founded in 2015, About Time for Lyme is a volunteer-led UK charity.
+Inspired by personal experiences of complications relating to Lyme disease, the About Time for Lyme team are determined to use what they have learned to help prevent other people from enduring years (or lifetimes) of unnecessary suffering.

 All funds raised go towards the development of educational resources and tools to help further awareness and aid in the prevention of Lyme disease.